sharikjavid/kotto/README.md

 Let's unpack that.

 1. We see (in front of the **call** line) the agent has called `introduction` with the `"Hello, I'm a JavaScript program."` argument.
 2. Just above that (in dimmed text), we see a small explanation snippet justifying this call.
 3. Finally, we see the `throw ai.Exit()` (in front of the **exit** line).

 That's it!
 Trackway **packages the type signature of functions tagged with `@ai.use` and ships them as context** for LLM backends.
 When we call `ai.run(...)`, we kickstart an event loop which asks the backend which function they want to call, call the function for them, and return the output.
 Except that, in this case, we don't return anything to the LLM: an `ai.Exit()` exception is thrown, which terminates the event loop early.

+### 4. Ok I got it, what now?

+Take a look at the examples below to get a sense of all the cool stuff you can build with Trackway, and get building!

 ## Examples